datalate/i.miemala.com/README.md

 There may be some other extensions needed as well, but didn't remember to check.

 Before deploying the site, remember to edit the `mysql.php` to match your mysql host configuration, remove unnecesary stuff (`.htaccess` files if not using Apache) and maybe this README as well.
 Yes, this doesn't have any fancy deploy script so that has to be done by hand.
+Also update the `https://i.miemala.com` hosts to match your own in the `index.html` file.

 ## Schema